HND Interactive Media: About Us

-Our graduates are now spread far and wide, from Front-End Developer Tom Smith, working just 5 minutes down the road at Horbury Design, to Creative Director James Carrington, working for Atlantic Southeast Airlines in Atlanta, USA.
+Our graduates are now spread far and wide, from Front-End Developer Tom Smith, working just 5 minutes down the road at Statement, to Chloe Frank working for Limesharp in London.

 We also threw in a bit of design for print for good measure, in order to repurpose those emerging creative skills.

-The Edexcel [or was it BTEC – we never really worked that out] syllabus posed many challenges: the ‘Computing Fundamentals’, ‘Historical & Contextual Referencing’ and ‘Cultural Interpretation’ units to name a few.
+The Edexcel BTEC syllabus posed many challenges: the ‘Computing Fundamentals’, ‘Historical & Contextual Referencing’ and ‘Cultural Interpretation’ units to name a few.
 But in doing so, they presented the opportunity for invention and innovation, and even if we do say so ourselves, we produced some truly unique assignment tasks.

 The ability to import units from other syllabuses, particularly HND Graphic Design, also enabled us to transform a potentially dry, technical course into a vibrant and meaningful qualification for the creative industries.